Arabidopsis-Information-Portal/adama/docs/README.rst

 - A `quickstart tutorial`_
 - `Live docs`_ for the main API.
 It doesn't include documentation for the individual adapters yet.
+- Setting up your own local VM or container to run Adama. *[Coming soon]*

 Old docs
 ========